ErebusBat/markdown-tool/PRD.md

 ### As a Developer
 - I want to process URLs into proper markdown links for documentation
 - I want to convert GitHub and JIRA issue keys into full markdown links for documentation
+- I want to convert phone numbers into clickable tel: links for documentation and notes

 ## 5. Acceptance Criteria